Sawtry: Geography

 Sawtry is just west of the Fens, halfway between the city of Peterborough and the town of Huntingdon.
 Other nearby villages include Folksworth, Alconbury, Holme, Yaxley and Stilton.
 Being situated in close proximity to the A1(M), it is a sought-after location for commuters.
 It is approximately six miles north of the A14, and a fifty-minute car drive from both Stansted Airport and Luton Airport.
 The oldest known surviving hedgerow in England (established circa 1100) named Judith's Hedge runs next to the B1090 near Monks Wood and marks the boundary of the Parish of Sawtry Judith.

 Transport

 The Bullock Road, an ancient droveway, now a byway, runs on the ridge to the west of Sawtry.

 The A1(M), originally the Roman Ermine Street, then the Great North Road, runs immediately to the east of the village.

+An improvement at Sawtry and Conington was planned in 1938.
+In September 1967, a new southbound carriageway started construction, to open in July 1968, which cost around £250,000, next to the northbound carriageway, built in December 1958, by RM Douglas, as part of an 8 mi section.
+The new southbound carriageway created a 1.5 mi 'lay-by'.
+The new carriageway diverted the former historic route onto a new southbound carriageway for 1.5 miles south of Holme Turn, to the Royal Oak pub.

 Ordnance Survey maps from the 1920s show a narrow-gauge agricultural tramway running for a mile north east from Sawtry Roughs Farm (now demolished) to an interchange with the then Great Northern Railway.